 - 1. He desires power.
-We're told this in verse 42, "He will extend his power over many countries; Egypt will not escape."
-Yes, He will be driven by power.
-What's more... - 2.
+We're told this in v 42 (NIV), "He will extend his power over many countries; Egypt will not escape."
+He will be driven by power, and... - 2.
 He desires money.
-Verse 43 states, "He will gain control of the treasures of gold and silver and all the riches of Egypt, with the Libyans and Nubians in submission."
+V 43 states, "But he shall have power over the treasures of gold and of silver, and over all the precious things of Egypt..."
 Power and money.
 Money and power.
 Those twins are what drive many a leader in our day, too.
-Sadly, those pursuits can grip our hearts, too, if we're not careful.
 Phase 4... - D. We see his alarm (44).
-The tide changes for the ruler in verse 44, "But reports from the east and the north will alarm him, and he will set out in a great rage to destroy and annihilate many."
+The tide changes for the ruler in v 44, "But tidings out of the east and out of the north shall trouble him; therefore, he shall go forth with great fury to destroy and utterly to sweep away many."
 John Walvoord suggests the tidings out of the east probably refers to the gigantic invasion described in Revelation 9:13-21, where an army of 200 million men cross the Euphrates and descend on the Holy Land.
-Lest the number stagger us as impossible, please realize that Red China alone claims to have a militia numbering 200 million today.

-E. We see his abdication (45).
-The final words of verse 45 are telling, "He will pitch his royal tents between the seas at the beautiful holy mountain.
-Yet he will come to his end, and no one will help him."
+Lest the number stagger us as impossible, please realize that Red China alone claims to have a militia numbering 200 million today. - E. We see his abdication (45).
+The final words of v 45 are telling, "Yet he shall come to his end, and none shall help him."
+The Antichrist and his conquest will end.

 Daniel 11 is not the only place in the Bible we are told about the Antichrist.
-As I mentioned earlier, the apostle John wrote, "You have heard that antichrist shall come (1 John 2:18)."
-Paul describes the same person in 2 Thessalonians 2:3-4, "Don't let anyone deceive you in any way, for that day will not come until the rebellion occurs and the man of lawlessness is revealed, the man doomed to destruction [KJV 'that man of sin be revealed, the son of perdition'].
-4 He will oppose and will exalt himself over everything that is called God or is worshiped, so that he sets himself up in God's temple, proclaiming himself to be God."
+The apostle John wrote, "You have heard that antichrist shall come (1 John 2:18)."
+Paul describes the same person in 2 Thessalonians 2:3-4, "That day shall not come except there come the falling away first, and that man of sin be revealed, the son of perdition, who opposes and exalts himself above all that is called God, or that is worshiped, so that he, as God, sits in the temple of God, showing himself that he is God."

 No mere man will be a match for the Antichrist, but the Lord Himself will bring him down.
-We're told this in 2 Thessalonians 2:8, "And then the lawless one will be revealed, whom the Lord Jesus will overthrow with the breath of his mouth and destroy by the splendor of his coming."
+We're told this in 2 Thes 2:8, "Whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming."
 Application: Why does God tell us what's going to happen?